buildpacks/rfcs/text/0000-refactor-sbom.md

 - What parts of the design do you expect to be resolved through implementation of the feature?
   - TODO
 - What related issues do you consider out of scope for this RFC that could be addressed in the future independently of the solution that comes out of this RFC?
-  - Merging data from SBOM files together
+  - Merging data from buildpacks-produced SBOM files together
+  - Scanning to produce additional SBOM files that would also need to be attached

 # Spec.
 Changes (OPTIONAL)
 [spec-changes]: #spec-changes